Oakville, Ontario: Downtown Oakville Jazz Festival

 The Downtown Oakville Jazz Festival is an annual summer jazz festival established in 1992.
 The event includes performances at a number of stages along Lakeshore Road in downtown Oakville.
 The event is free to the public.

 Waterfront Festival

 Beginning in 1982, Oakville's Coronation Park played host to the annual Oakville Waterfront Festival.
 Among a range of events, the festival included small amusement park rides, arts and crafts, food and drinks, free concerts headlined by Canadian bands, and nightly fireworks displays.
 The Waterfront Festival took place in late June of each year until 2010, when it was cancelled due to financial difficulties, despite having annual attendance of up to 100,000 visitors.
 It returned in August 2013, which was the most recent festival to date.

 Kerrfest

-The Kerrfest is an annual outdoor music festival that takes place in early September in Oakville.
+Kerrfest is an annual outdoor music festival that takes place in early September in Oakville.
 Having begun in 2014, the event includes free performances and is open to the public, located at Westwood Park.

+Midnight Madness

+Midnight Madness was a street festival that happened one night each summer.
+It ran for over 40 years, until it was cancelled in 2023.
+It would attract thousands of visitors to Downtown Oakville.